-Training Module Relevant Employees Training Content Employee Induction Aims to ensure employees are aware of the OEMP and can recognise and communicate environmental incidents and hazards to relevant personnel. week of commencing work at SICTL.
-This training includes: work at Orone. the HPA HSEQ Policy; the environmental issues relevant to the SICTL terminal and how they are managed; evacuation procedures; recognising actual or potential incidents, and reporting of incidents to the relevant personnel.
-Equipment Operation and Aims to make relevant employees competent in identifying, reporting and managing environmental incidents such as spills from containers or leaking plant.
-Stevedore Roles Training takes place as part of the This training includes: employee plant refuelling operations; development program and based on incident response; operational spill control, containment and clean up; requirements. protection of the terminal's drainage systems; the use of specialised spill equipment such as the bunded trailer; evacuation procedures; communication of actual or potential incidents to the relevant personnel, and investigation and information gathering for notification and reporting.
+Training Module Relevant Employees Training Content Employee Induction the induction, which takes place in the first Aims to ensure employees are aware of the OEMP and can recognise and communicate environmental incidents and hazards to relevant personnel. week of commencing work at SICTL.
+This training includes: the HPA HSEQ Policy; the environmental issues relevant to the SICTL terminal and how they are managed; evacuation procedures; recognising actual or potential incidents, and reporting of incidents to the relevant personnel.
+Equipment Operation and eration stevedore roles and Aims to make relevant employees competent in identifying, reporting and managing environmental incidents such as spills from containers or leaking plant.
+Stevedore Roles Training takes place as part of the This training includes: Roles employee plant refuelling operations; development program and based on incident response; operational spill control, containment and clean up; requirements. protection of the terminal's drainage systems; the use of specialised spill equipment such as the bunded trailer; evacuation procedures; communication of actual or potential incidents to the relevant personnel, and investigation and information gathering for notification and reporting.

-Training Module Relevant Employees Training Content Pollu-Plug Maintenance personnel, senior Operations Managers, Security Officers and The Pollu-Plug is a pollution control system which is installed in the drainage outlets facing the Penrhyn Estuary and deployed in the event of a spill incident in the ASC or rail siding.
-HSEQ staff shall be trained and refreshed every 2 years.
+Training Module Relevant Employees Training Content Pollu-Plug Maintenance personnel, Engineering Managers, Environmental Engineer and HSEQ Manager shall be trained and refreshed every 2 years.
+The Pollu-Plug is a pollution control system which is installed in the drainage outlets facing the Penrhyn Estuary and deployed in the event of a spill incident in the ASC or rail siding.
 This is a specialised training module comprising of in-situ instruction in how to deploy the Pollu-plug and advice on when to deploy the Pollu-plug.
 IMDG Code Planners, Shift Managers and other operational supervisors shall be trained in accordance with the IMDG Code.
-Aims to educate relevant employees in the classification and management of dangerous goods and ensure their competence in implementing response plans and co- ordinating resources to manage dangerous goods incidents.
+Aims to educate relevant employees in the classification and management of dangerous goods and ensure their competence in implementing response plans and coordinating resources to manage dangerous goods incidents.
 The training is in accordance with the IMDG Code (chapter 1.3) and includes both General Awareness/Familiarization training and Function-Specific training.
 The IMDG Code is an advanced training module which will be completed and assessed online.